 Half the money I spend on advertising is wasted.
 The problem is I don’t know which half.

 Well, today’s CMOs would lose their jobs for making such a statement.
-Not only are they expected to know the ROI of everything they do, they’re supposed to use data to INCREASE the ROI through informing better decisions.
+Not only are they expected to know the ROI of everything they do, but they’re also supposed to use data to INCREASE the ROI by informing better decisions.

 And, the potential for increasing ROI using data is enormous — 241% greater ROI results from using data to make better decisions.
 And, most businesses use big data to make money.
 Yet, online use of the wealth of data coming from your various social media platforms — Google Analytics, Facebook Insights, YouTube, and soon, Twitter analytics — is low.
 According to HBR, only 12% of companies are effective with their social media marketing and nearly 1/3 feel supporting the ROI of social media marketing is their biggest challenge and nearly half find it difficult to see how social media marketing can make a difference in their firm’s performance.

-The Guardian echo’s finding from the HBR study, showing too few firms using data to support their social media marketing ROI or extracting business intelligence from their social media network.
+The Guardian echo’s findings from the HBR study, showing too few firms using data to support their social media marketing ROI or extracting business intelligence from their social media network.